mashpie/i18n-node/README.md

 #### Some words on `register` option

-Esp. when used in a cli like script you won't use any `i18n.init()` to guess language settings from your user.
-Thus `i18n` won't bind itself to any `res` or `req` object and will work like a static module.
+Used especially in a CLI-like script.
+You won't use any `i18n.init()` to guess language settings from your user, thus `i18n` won't bind itself to any `res` or `req` object and will work like a static module.

 ```js
 var anyObject = {};